dawitys/Band-Application-REST-API/README.md

 # Band Application Rest Web Service
-This project is a rest web service which is used as remote data source for https://github.com/dawityonas010/band-communicating-application[ Android Mobile App ]
+This project is a rest web service which is used as remote data source for Band Communication Application [https://github.com/dawityonas010/Bands-commnicating-App]